 About a Grand Week in Wales

-🏆 We are encouraging members of the public, of all ages and abilities to join in its activities during over the month of February.
-Setting a number of challenges based around the number 1000 that the public can participate in, at home, school, or on their daily exercise routine, all with COVID safety and regulations in mind.
+🏆 We are encouraging everyone, of all ages and abilities, to join in our grand Welsh activities throughout the month of February.
+We have set a number of challenges based around the number 1000 that you can participate in, at home, school, or on your daily exercise routine, all with COVID safety and regulations in mind.
 We also welcome you to come up with your own challenges on this theme to help our community and fundraise.

 🏃♀️ The main feature of a Grand Week in Wales campaign is to virtually travel the 1000-mile Welsh circumference, launching from the home of Nanny Biscuit, at the start of Wales’ Coastal Path in Deeside.

-🏅 The final mile will be run by Great Britain’s Para Olympic Bronze medal winner in 2012 and Welsh athlete Beverly Jones.
+🏅 With a celebrity start, the first mile will be run by Great Britain’s Para Olympic Bronze medal winner in 2012 and Welsh athlete Beverly Jones.

 Other activities you can get involved with as part of a Grand Week in Wales are: